 You treat C. perfringens food poisoning by managing any complications until it passes.
 Dehydration caused by diarrhea and vomiting is the most common complication.
 Do not use medicines, including antibiotics and other treatments, unless your doctor recommends them.

-You can prevent C. perfringens food poisoning by cooling and storing foods correctly (adapted from the U.S. Centers for Disease Control and Prevention).
+You can prevent C. perfringens food poisoning by cooling and storing foods correctly.

 Current as of:

 July 1, 2021

 Author: Healthwise StaffMedical Review: E. Gregory Thompson MD - Internal MedicineAdam Husney MD - Family Medicine